Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Introduction

-In this paper, we present a neural network architecture to efficiently represent the electronic structure data from AIMD simulations.
+Recently, progresses have been made in surveying electronic properties using machine learning (ML) techniques, focusing exclusively on specific materials properties from structural information, such as the electronic density of states \cite{Mahmoud2020} and charge density \cite{Chandrasekaran2019}, or focusing on electronic Hamiltonians for small molecular systems \cite{Schuett2019}.
+A general ML approach that predicts a microscopic electronic Hamiltonian for crystalline materials from structural information is still lacking, which shall enable direct computation of physical properties with the high efficiency offered by ML techniques.
+In this paper, we present a neural network architecture to efficiently predict a tight-binding Hamiltonian (dubbed TBworks hereafter) to represent the electronic structure data from AIMD simulations.
 This architecture will employ a deep feedforward network to process atom trajectory and band structures, to produce a representation that predicts a tight-binding Hamiltonian for a given snapshot of atomic configuration.
-The main challenge is that the neural network predicted tight-binding (dubbed TBworks hereafter) Hamiltonian is not uniquely determined by its band structure due to the $U(N)$ gauge freedom, which calls for much effort in designing the neural network architecture and optimization process.
+The main challenge in our method is that the neural network predicted tight-binding Hamiltonian is not uniquely determined by its band structure due to the $U(N)$ gauge freedom, which calls for much effort in designing the neural network architecture and optimization process.
 It is shown that by the elaborate design of the neural network architecture, the gauge freedom can be reduced.
-After introducing the architecture and algorithm, the method is tested using a one-dimension charge-density wave (CDW) material, carbyne.
+After introducing the architecture and algorithm, the method is tested using a one-dimension charge-density-wave (CDW) material, carbyne.
 It is shown that the \textit{ab initio} electronic structure can be faithfully reproduced by the predicted Hamiltonian.

-Based on the machined-learned force field, large scale molecular dynamics (MD) simulations are performed on carbyne, during which TBworks can be applied to sample the electronic structures and the derived properties.
+As an example, large-scale molecular dynamics (MD) simulations are performed on carbyne based on the ML force field, during which the TBworks is applied to sample the electronic structures and derived physical properties.
 This enables us to sample the electronic states in the dynamical annihilation of a soliton-antisoliton pair to compute the time-dependent spectral function, beyond the Born-Oppenheimer approximation.
 Optical conductivity is also obtained by sampling the current-current correlation function in a path-integral molecular dynamics.
-These results suggest that our TBworks, combined with machine-learned force field, realizes a paradigm for expedited electronic structure sampling at \textit{ab initio} accuracy, which enable capture the non-adiabatic effect in transient processes by large-scale and long-time simulations.
+These results demonstrate that our TBworks, combined with ML force field, realizes a paradigm for expedited electronic structure sampling at \textit{ab initio} accuracy, which can capture the non-adiabatic effects in transient processes by large-scale and long-time simulations.